UMT-Recruiting/unitedmasters/README.md

 -1 hour setting up some very basic unit tests, testing and fixing a bug or two

--Half an hour of over architecting it and thinking about if my solution to generating random short urls was good or not :)
+-Half an hour of over (re)architecting it and thinking about if my solution to generating random short urls was good or not :)

 ## Possible improvements